-No development shall commence (including site clearance) until a Reptile Mitigation Method Statement prepared by a competent ecologist and a timetable for its implementation has been submitted to and approved in writing by the Local Planning Authority.
+Condition 8 No development shall commence (including site clearance) until a Reptile Mitigation Method Statement prepared by a competent ecologist and a timetable for its implementation has been submitted to and approved in writing by the Local Planning Authority.
 The site shall be developed in accordance with the approved Statement and timetable.
+Reason: In the interests of ecology/biodiversity.

-Prior to the installation of any artificial external lighting, full details shall first be submitted to and approved in writing by the Local Planning Authority.
+Condition 9 Prior to the installation of any artificial external lighting, full details shall first be submitted to and approved in writing by the Local Planning Authority.
 The details shall include their locations, height, orientation, design, appearance and intensity of illumination.
 Any external lighting scheme shall focus particularly on minimising lighting impacts near to bat roosting features and maintaining flight lines and dark corridors in line with the recommendations within section 5.6 of the Ecological Appraisal Report dated January 2022 received on 1 November 2022.
 The scheme shall be implemented as approved and shall then be permanently maintained in that state thereafter.
+Reason: In the interests of ecology/biodiversity.

-No development shall commence until a scheme of biodiversity enhancements within the site has been submitted to and approved in writing by the Local Planning Authority.
+Condition 10 No development shall commence until a scheme of biodiversity enhancements within the site has been submitted to and approved in writing by the Local Planning Authority.
 The scheme shall be implemented in accordance with the approved details and prior to the beneficial occupation of the development hereby approved or in accordance with a timetable which shall first be submitted to and approved in writing by the Local Planning Authority.
 Thereafter, the biodiversity enhancements shall be retained and maintained as approved in perpetuity.
+Reason: In the interests of ecology/biodiversity.